KnapsackPro/knapsack/README.md

 ### Spec examples

 Directory `spec_examples` contains examples of fast and slow specs.
-There is a `spec_helper.rb` with binded Knapsack.
+There is a `spec_example/spec_helper.rb` with binded Knapsack.

 Change one spec to make it sure it will take more than 5 seconds then run below to see Knapsack time offset warning.